 Keep in mind weather alerts while travelling in Honduras, particularly during rainy seasons.
 Flooding is a common occurrence.

-How Safe is Honduras?
+How Safe Is Honduras?

 Exercise caution while travelling in Honduras.
 Honduras has the highest homicide rate in the world.
 Areas of extreme crime should be avoided.
 Generally, these are areas with recent or consistent government instability.
 Avoid travel to particular urban areas of San Pedro Sula, La Ceiba, and Tegucigalpa because of criminal activity.
 Drug trafficking is also prevalent and travellers should exercise extreme caution.